 Recruits were only allowed to use the toilet when told.
-When someone had to go desperately, he had to run around the barracks perimeter, twirling his flashlight over his head, whooping siren sounds and shouting “Request permission for an emergency latrine break, sir!”
+When someone had to go desperately, he had to run around the barracks perimeter, twirling his flashlight over his head, whooping siren sounds and shouting “Request permission for emergency latrine break, sir!”
 You can easily imagine how this cut down on unscheduled bio-breaks.
-Arriving back at the barracks (my first experience with an open floor plan) from a march or the gun range or calisthenics, all 80 sweaty, stinky men were required to use the toilets at the same time.
+Arriving back at the barracks (my first experience with an open floor plan) from the gun range, calisthenics or a long hike, all 80 sweaty, stinky men were required to use the toilets at the same time.
 There were five commodes in my barracks.
 They were placed side by side without partitions or doors.

 A man sitting on the toilet would have a man a foot away on his right, another a foot away on his left, and a dozen men in line directly in front of him while he performed what had heretofore been a private function.
 Not much dawdling here either.
 The idea was to subject us to relentless humiliation and they did, every chance they got.

-Because I had been a tow truck driver as a civilian, one of my part-time assignments was as the driver of the 54,000 pound four-wheel drive and four-wheel steering MB2 diesel tugs used to tow the 160-foot long, 185-foot wide bombers.
+Because I had been a tow truck driver as a civilian, one of my part-time assignments was driving the 54,000 pound four-wheel drive and four-wheel steering MB2 diesel tugs used to tow the 160-foot long, 185-foot wide bombers.
 When their tanks were filled with 312,000 pounds of jet fuel (kerosene), the 185,000 pound B52s weighed nearly half a million pounds, about the weight of three fully-loaded 737 airliners.

 Pulling them was easy.
 Pushing them back into position was much trickier with the 43-foot, double-jointed towbar and three steerable axles.
 Because I was good at it, I became my team’s primary driver.